unionai/unionai-docs/source/user-guide/core-concepts/serving/adding-your-own-code.md

     st.write("You entered:", process_user_input(user_input))
 ```

-The file `utils.py` contains a supporting function that is imported into the Streamlit file, above.
+The file `utils.py` contains a supporting function that is imported into the file above.

 ```{code-block} python
 :caption: utils.py